Sanchitbajaj02/palettegram/README.md

 ## 👋 Introducion

-Palletegrm is a social media application dedicated to professionals like graphic designers, UI designers, UX designers, Developers, etc. to post their UI designs, design ideas, UX approaches and color palettes.
+Palletegram is a social media application dedicated to professionals like graphic designers, UI designers, UX designers, Developers, etc. to post their UI designs, design ideas, UX approaches and color palettes.

 This application provides a streamlined workflow for the users to find the best color palettes and design ideas for their use and contribute back to the community.